kdave/btrfs-progs/Documentation/ch-hardware-considerations.rst

 While these were targeted, this shows that a series of reads or writes can affect unrelated parts of memory.

+Block group profiles with redundancy (like RAID1) will not protect against memory errors as the blocks are first stored in memory before they are written to the devices from the same source.

+A filesystem mounted read-only will not affect the underlying block device in almost 100% (with highly unlikely exceptions).
+The exception is a tree-log that needs to be replayed during mount (and before the read-only mount takes place), working memory is needed for that and that can be affected by bit flips.
+There's a theoretical case where bit flip changes the filesystem status from read-only to read-write.

 Further reading:

 * https://en.wikipedia.org/wiki/Row_hammer
+* memory overclocking, XMP, potential risks

 What to do: